jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 })();
 {% endhighlight %}

 Nothing to see here.
-We are simply attaching a few event handlers to listen for click events, and toggle the `open` class.
+We are simply attaching a few event handlers to toggle the `open` class.

+Okay.